 Other borrowings consist of short-term borrowings and long-term debt.
 Short-term borrowings consist of federal funds purchased and securities sold under agreements to repurchase with an original maturity of one year or less.
-The Bank had available federal fund lines totaling \$38.0 million with none outstanding at December 31, 2014, compared to \$41.0 million with none outstanding at December 31, 2013.
-Securities sold under agreements to repurchase totaled \$4.7 million and \$3.4 million at December 31, 2014 and 2013, respectively.
+The Bank had available federal fund lines totaling \$41.0 million with none outstanding at December 31, 2015, compared to \$38.0 million with none outstanding at December 31, 2014.
+Securities sold under agreements to repurchase totaled \$3.0 million and \$4.7 million at December 31, 2015 and 2014, respectively.

-The average rates paid on short-term borrowings were 0.50% in both 2014 and 2013.
-Information concerning the average balances, weighted average rates, and maximum amounts outstanding for short-term borrowings during the three-year period ended December 31, 2014 is included in Note 10 to the accompanying consolidated financial statements included in this annual report.
+The average rates paid on short-term borrowings were 0.50% in both 2015 and 2014.
+Information concerning the average balances, weighted average rates, and maximum amounts outstanding for short-term borrowings during the two-year period ended December 31, 2015 is included in Note 10 to the accompanying consolidated financial statements included in this annual report.

 Long-term debt includes FHLB advances with an original maturity greater than one year and subordinated debentures related to trust preferred securities.
-At both December 31, 2014 and 2013, the Bank had \$5.0 million in long-term FHLB advances outstanding and the Company had \$7.2 million in junior subordinated debentures related to trust preferred securities outstanding.
+At December 31, 2015 the company had no long-term FHLB advances outstanding compared to \$5.0 million at December 31, 2014.
+The Company had \$7.2 million in junior subordinated debentures related to trust preferred securities outstanding at December 31, 2015 and 2014.
+The debentures mature on December 31, 2033 and have been redeemable since December 31, 2008.

-The average rates paid on long-term debt were 3.42% in 2014 and 3.59% in 2013.
+The average rates paid on long-term debt were 3.40% in 2015 and 3.42% in 2014.